-“Talking to Rachel does not feel contrived, she has genuine concern.
+“Talking to Rachel does not feel contrived, she has a genuine concern.
 While I talk AT her, she talks TO me.
-I have benefitted from my experience through sobriety.
+I have benefited from my experience through sobriety.
 While I began and carried on the process independently, Rachel was the catalyst.
 I don’t know if I would be in the same position had I not began working with her.” – R.C., addiction, self-esteem

 “She actually cares about you!” – J.G., depression

-“Meeting with Rachel was very constructive, which is a result of Rachel’s unique ability to ask the right questions, listen attentively and to make others feel at ease.”
+“Meeting with Rachel was very constructive, which is a result of Rachel’s unique ability to ask the right questions, listen attentively, and to make others feel at ease.”
 T.M., career change

 “Rachel was terrific – helpful, thoughtful, and focused.
-I felt much more hopeful about my job prospects after talking to her.” – 45 year old female, job search, communications
+I felt much more hopeful about my job prospects after talking to her.” – 45-year-old female, job search, communications

 “Rachel gets you to look at “the problem” from both sides and not just your side.
 She is honest in a caring and concerned manner.
 I would highly recommend her.” – relationship help